derivia/study-notes/notes/PERSONAL-NOTES.md

     - An IP address is an identifier assigned to an device on a local network that has a unique sequence of numbers, typically in the format of four sets of numbers separated by periods, such as 192.168.1.1.
 - TCP/UDP
     - TCP is used when the content that is being shared shouldn't have problems, which means there are verifications and a slower transmission in order to have properly received data.
+        - Three-way handshake
+            - This is an over-simplified explanation (the syn bits are important) 1 - SYN (Synchronize Sequence Number)
+                - The client wants to start a communication with the server.
+            2 - SYN/ACK (Acknowledgment)
+                - Signifies that the server received the request.
+            3 - ACK
+                - Client acknowledges the response of the server and the connection starts.
     - UDP is an alternative to TCP, which doesn't care too much about the data integrity, being used commonly on games and audio/video real time transmission.
     - Ports
         - Used to identify applications that speaks and/or listen for connections, an application that needs a TCP connection have an assigned port.